TrbingWY/trbingwy.github.io/content/news/_index.md

 ---
-title: Recent & Upcoming Talks
-cms_exclude: true
-summary: Bayesian Computation and Inference with Misspecified Models Satellite Workshop in [BayesComp 2025](https://bayescomp2025.sg/)
+title: Give a talk at Bayesian Computation and Inference with Misspecified Models Satellite Workshop in [BayesComp 2025](https://bayescomp2025.sg/)

 # View
 view: card